Computing closed essential surfaces in 3-manifolds: Preliminaries

-For brevity, we will refer to a 3--manifold $M$ imbued with a (possibly ideal) triangulation $\tri=(\widetilde{\Delta}, \Phi, h)$ as a \emph{triangulated 3--manifold}.
-Throughout, we will assume that $M$ is \emph{oriented}, that all tetrahedra in $M$ are oriented coherently and the tetrahedra in $\widetilde{\Delta}$ are given the induced orientation.
+For brevity, we will refer to a 3--manifold $M$ imbued with a mixed triangulation $\tri=(\widetilde{\Delta}, \Delta^{(0)}_i, \Phi, h)$ as a \textbf{triangulated 3--manifold}.
+If $M$ is orientable, then we choose an orientation on $M$ and assume that all tetrahedra in $M$ are oriented coherently and the tetrahedra in $\widetilde{\Delta}$ are given the induced orientation.